Turupawn/ScrollEASDemo/README.md

 ## ✅ Running the test

-The testing script creates a Schema and makes an attestation:
+The testing script creates a Schema and makes an Attestation:

 ```bash
 forge test --fork-url https://sepolia-rpc.scroll.io/